Brit Awards

 The BRIT Awards (often simply called the BRITs) are the British Phonographic Industry's annual popular music awards.
 The name was originally a shortened form of "British", "Britain", or "Britannia" (in the early days the awards were sponsored by Britannia Music Club), but subsequently became a backronym for British Record Industry Trusts Show.
 The awards were first held in 1977 and originated as an annual event in 1982 under the auspices of the British record industry's trade association, the BPI.
 In 1989, they were renamed The BRIT Awards.
 Mastercard has been the long-term sponsor of the event.
 In addition, an equivalent awards ceremony for classical music, called the Classic BRIT Awards, was held annually between 2000 and 2013, before being revived in 2018 but has not been held since.

 The highest profile music awards ceremony in the UK, the BRIT Awards have featured some of the most notable events in British popular culture, such as the final public appearance of Freddie Mercury, the Jarvis Cocker protest against Michael Jackson, the height of a high-profile feud between Oasis and fellow Britpop band Blur, the Union Jack dress worn by Geri Halliwell of the Spice Girls, and a Chumbawamba member throwing a bucket of iced water over then-Deputy Prime Minister John Prescott.
 These moments took place in the 1990s when the ceremony had a reputation for being "a little shambolic, unpredictable and, at times, anarchic," since then it has "evolved into a more polished, sanitised affair".

 The BRIT Awards were broadcast live until 1989, when Samantha Fox and Mick Fleetwood hosted a widely criticised show in which little went as rehearsed.
 From 1990 to 2006, the event was recorded and broadcast the following night.
 From 2007, The BRIT Awards reverted to a live broadcast on British television, on 14 February on ITV.
 That year, comedian Russell Brand was the host and three awards were dropped from the ceremony: British Rock Act, British Urban Act and British Pop Act.
 For the last time, on 16 February 2010, Earls Court in London was the venue for The BRITs.
 The BRIT Awards were held at the O2 Arena in London for the first time in 2011.
+In 2026, for the first time in the ceremony's history, it was held outside London at the Co-op Live arena in Manchester.